LemmenAid/atlantic-dippers/README.md

 ### Responsivness

-* The website has been tested on different screensizes and it's responsive on all screens from mobile phones to desktops.
+* The website has been tested on different screen sizes and it's responsive on all screens from mobile phones to desktops.
 * Chrome DEV Tools have been used to check the responsivness.